rendyanthony/gitlab-ssh-proxy/README.md

 GitLab authenticates users based on their SSH keys.
 This is traditionally done by adding the user's public key into an `authorized_keys` file.
 Recently GitLab foregoes this file and uses a database instead.
 To do this GitLab uses a feature in the Open SSH server called [`AuthorizedKeysCommand`](https://manpages.debian.org/unstable/openssh-server/sshd_config.5.en.html#AuthorizedKeysCommand) which allows it to execute a program to query its keys database and return the relevant key data.

 In the host, we do the same thing.
 We configure the `AuthorizedKeysCommand` to call our [`gitlab-keys-check`](gitlab-keys-check) script when someone tries to login as `git`.
 This script runs `ssh` to the container (via port 2222) and execute the actual tool, `gitlab-shell-authorized-keys-check`.
-It would return an `authorized_keys` entries which looks like this:
+It would return an `authorized_keys` entry which looks like this:

 ```
 command="/opt/gitlab/embedded/service/gitlab-shell/bin/gitlab-shell key-1",no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDJEO... username@hostname